13 _ Third party agreements policy and procedure

 Notification of third-party arrangements

-Within 30 days of entering into a third-party agreement, or prior to the obligations under the agreement taking effect, whichever occurs first, Allara will notify in writing:
+Within 30 days of entering into a third-party agreement, or prior to the obligations under the agreement taking effect, whichever occurs first, Allara Learning will notify in writing:

 • The national regulator, ASQA; and